 The Story of the Month: “A Late Encounter with the Enemy”

-Surprisingly, this story is the only one of O’Connor’s that deals directly with the American Civil War.
-Coming from an author whose work is frequently seen through the lens of “Southern Literature,” this fact is noteworthy in and of itself, since for many Southern writers the Civil War remains in the foreground of their imagination, casting a long shadow over all that has followed.
-The rest of O’Connor’s work is generally rooted firmly in the present moment of incident; while the characters in her gothic landscapes are undoubtedly the products of the history of their place, they generally avoid dwelling on it overtly, choosing instead to pursue the lives in front of them, usually to less than inspiring ends.
+Surprisingly, this story is the only one of O'Connor's that deals directly with the American Civil War.
+Coming from an author whose work is frequently seen through the lens of “Southern Literature,” this fact is noteworthy in and of itself, since for many Southern writers the Civil War remains in the foreground of their imagination, casting a long shadow over all that you have followed.
+The rest of O'Connor's work is generally firmly rooted in the present moment of incident; While the characters in her gothic landscapes are undoubtedly the products of the history of their place de ella, they generally avoid dwelling on it overtly, choosing instead to pursue the lives in front of them, usually to less than inspiring ends.

 (Short story available at: http://foxhonorsenglish10.wikispaces.com/file/view/A_Late_Encounter_with_the_Enemy.pdf )